Branko Đurić: 1984–1985: Early roles: Top lista nadrealista, Audicija, and TV ads

-In 1984 and 1985, Đurić participated in Audicija, a stage comedic production that began as an academic project consisting of ASU students creating, developing and performing characters based on various individuals applying to the academy.
-Conceptualized as a series of one-on-one auditions between each applicant and a professor, with students drawing upon their own auditioning experiences, the production gained prominence after one of its stage shows was filmed and broadcast on TV Sarajevo's Noćni program. Đurić's friend, the streetwise Sarajevan Solomon Bičakćić, performed alongside fellow academy students Željko Ninčić, Admir Glamočak, Emir Hadžihafizbegović, Haris Burina, Saša Petrović, Jasmin Geljo, Željko Kecojević, Senad Bašić and Mladen Nelević.
-Despite largely negative critical reception, Đurić performed in 150 stagings of the show across Yugoslavia before quitting, while other students at ASU continued to perform the show across the country.
+From late 1984 and into 1985, Đurić participated in Audicija, a chamber play-like comedic staging that began as an academic project consisting of ASU students creating, developing and performing characters based on various individuals applying to the academy.
+Conceptualized as a series of one-on-one auditions between each applicant and a professor, with students drawing upon their own auditioning experiences, the production gained prominence after the recording of one of its stage shows was broadcast as part of TV Sarajevo's Noćni program.
+Performing alongside fellow students Željko Ninčić, Admir Glamočak, Emir Hadžihafizbegović, Haris Burina, Saša Petrović, Jasmin Geljo, Željko Kecojević, Senad Bašić, and Mladen Nelević, Đurić's streetwise Sarajevan character, Solomon Bičakćić, proved to be among the more popular characters from the show.
+Despite a generally poor critical reception, Audicijas folksy humour nevertheless became a comedy smash hit throughout Yugoslavia, with Đurić performing in 150 of its stagings across the country before quitting and even somewhat distancing himself from the show in subsequent interviews.

-In 1985, Ðurić continued his comedic everyman persona, starring in a series of television commercials for the local tourist board in Sarajevo, including promoting tourism on Jahorina and Bjelašnica mountains around the city, with a catchphrase recycled from Audicija; "Joj razlike, drastićne" ('Oh, the differences, drastic'); delivered in a heavy Sarajevan accent.
-At first, the commercials—directed by Đurić's old friend and professional collaborator Ademir Kenović and produced by Ismet "Nuno" Arnautalić with Goran Bregović providing the music—aired fairly infrequently.
-However, they would soon gain further significance as their jingle-like tune (composed by Bregović & featuring vocals by Ðurić) was made into a full-length track called "Hajdemo u planine" ('Let's Go to the Mountains') on the next studio album released by Bregović's band Bijelo Dugme.
-The album was titled Pljuni i zapjevaj moja Jugoslavijo and was released in November 1986, this time sung by the band's vocalist Alen Islamović.
+Taking advantage of the sudden popularity of his comedic everyman persona, Đurić, still an ASU student, starred in a series of television ads shot in early 1985 for the Sarajevo tourist board—promoting Jahorina and Bjelašnica mountains as tourist destinations—with recycled folksy catchphrase from Audicija, "Joj razlike, drastićne", delivered as somewhat of a punchline in heavy Sarajevan accent.
+At first, the commercials—directed by Đurić's old friend and professional collaborator Ademir Kenović and produced by Ismet "Nuno" Arnautalić with Goran Bregović providing the music—aired infrequently.
+However, they would soon gain further significance once their jingle-like tune (composed by Bregović & featuring vocals by Ðurić) got spun by Bregović into a full-length track called "Hajdemo u planine" ('Let's Go to the Mountains') on Bijelo Dugme's next studio album Pljuni i zapjevaj moja Jugoslavijo released in November 1986, this time sung by the band's vocalist Alen Islamović.
 With the song in heavy radio rotation and the album selling well, the commercials also began airing a lot more frequently, leading to a surge of popularity for Đurić throughout late 1986 and early 1987.
 Due to Bregović's habit of reusing old material, the same tune was performed in 1992 by Iggy Pop with different lyrics, titled "Get the Money" for the soundtrack of Arizona Dream.